Homebrews

 Flavor isn’t extra homework; it’s the seasoning that makes the whole game taste better.

-And on this table, it’s highly encouraged.
+And on my tables, it’s highly encouraged.

 If something feels cool or characterful, go for it.
 Your descriptions help everyone picture the moment, build shared vibes, and deepen immersion without changing the mechanics at all.